 - Onoto, bija or achiote in whole or chopped seeds.

-Today, in the Latin American context, its use is extremely common in kitchens from the humblest to the kitchens of large tourist centers and world-famous restaurants.
+Today, in the Latin American context, its use is extremely common in kitchens from the humblest to the large tourist centers and world-famous restaurants.

-Also, it is combined with different dairy derivatives such as cheeses, where we find cheddar, munster cheese, as well as in margarines and butters.
+Also, it is combined with different dairy derivatives such as cheeses, like cheddar and munster cheese, as well as in margarines and butters.